AndreiP95/CityFinder/README.md

         When the user presses on a city, it will be redirected to the map.

   - A map screen that shows the location of the city on a Google Map It zooms in the location of the city while showing a marker containing the city name and country.

+Navigation between UI is made using [Navigation components](https://developer.android.com/guide/navigation) to ensure the future scalability of the project, if other screens / features have to be added in the next development cycles.

 ## Trie Algorithm